NanoSim/SOFT5/doc/manual/04_usecase1.md

 ```

 This will return a list of ids for a set of ChemkinReaction
 datapoints.
-We can then instanciate each one and populate it with
+We can then instantiate each one and populate it with
 content from the database:

 ```js